 Cyprus Wines is an online guide featuring selected wine shops, wine importers, wine producers, wine cellars and wineries in Cyprus.

 Cyprus belongs to the old world of wine producing countries starting as early as 2300 BC and ranks 37th in the world, this makes wines of Cyprus popular among wine lovers with many local award winning wines and some of them being among the oldest wines in the world still being produced.
 Visit Cyprus wineries and try a traditional wine directly out of the barrel as well as local wines made from different grape varieties growing on the island.
-Savor Commandaria wine, the legendary ancient Cyprus wine documented back to 800 BC and known to be the world’s oldest wine still being produced.
+Savor Commandaria wine, the legendary ancient wine which is documented back to 800 BC and known to be the world’s oldest wine still being produced.
 Browse in this portal to find Nicosia wines, Limassol wines, Larnaca wines, Paphos wines and Famagusta wines.

 Cyprus is a great country that combines the history of wine making dating to over 6000 years ago.
 The Earliest evidence of making wine in Cyprus however dates back to the 4th millennium BC.
 The success of wine making in our region is supported by big plantations of grapes in higher altitudes in both the highland and lowland near the coastal strips.
 The weather patterns make it possible for the productions of wine raw materials.
 The weather is good as it allows different types of grapes to grow.